On the Chandrasekhar Limit in Generalized Uncertainty Principles: Introduction

 The major concern here pertains to a peculiar phenomenon that was soon noticed when applying GUP to white dwarf physics -- the Chandrasekhar limit seems not to exist anymore under GUP correction; see \cite{ong1, annals}.
 Among the possible resolutions to this puzzle is to take into account general relativistic effects properly.
 The reason is simple: if quantum gravitational effect like GUP is already important, then surely general relativity needs to be considered.
 In fact it was already suggested in \cite{ong1} that the GUP-corrected Tolman-Oppenheimer-Volkoff (TOV) equation would be required to fully model the stars; though in that work it was instead suggested as a possible solution that perhaps the GUP parameter is negative.
 Subsequently, in \cite[Sect.3.1.2]{rsos} it was explained how to obtain the maximum value for the mass of a white dwarf in the high-momentum limit by implementing the equation of state of a degenerate electron gas, which is sensitive to the GUP corrections, into the Tolman-Oppenheimer-Volkoff equations; the procedure worked as follows: the mass-radius relation was obtained, the maximum radius of the configuration was estimated and then used in that equation to get the maximum value of the mass.
 Although this result has resolved the tension between astrophysical observations and some GUP models, it may not fully reflect Chandrasekhar's way of thinking who emphasized that his mass limit actually arises when the size of the white dwarf is \emph{vanishing}\footnote{A body with a vanishing size and a finite mass has infinite density and is thus unphysical.
-However, the point is that this a \emph{limiting} configuration that is not attainable.
+However, the point is that this is a \emph{limiting} configuration that is not attainable.
 In the regime of ultra-relativistic electrons, should the star get compressed, the matter pressure and the force of gravity increase at the same rate safeguarding the equilibrium condition and forcing the star to become arbitrarily small \cite{garf}.
-However, the Chandrasekhar limit constitutes an asymptotic state beyond which the matter pressure would be so strong to make the star collapse into a black hole \cite{garf}; this is consistent with astrophysical observations which point out that the mass of white dwarfs are {\it below} and not {\it at} the Chandrasekhar limit. } \cite{original2}.
+However, the Chandrasekhar limit constitutes an asymptotic state beyond which the matter pressure would be so strong to make the star collapse into a black hole \cite{garf}; this is consistent with astrophysical observations which point out that the mass of white dwarfs are {\it below} and not {\it at} the Chandrasekhar limit.
+See more comments in the Discussion section \ref{ss6}. } \cite{original2}.
 In this paper, we will show that following the same method of \cite{rsos}, but adopting the uncertainty principle called GUP* formulated in \cite{highergup}, it is possible to re-obtain the Chandrasekhar mass consistently with his point of view.
+In fact, we will show that in the limiting subcase in which corrections beyond the Heisenberg uncertainty principle are switched off, the radius becomes zero.
+We will claim as well that another advantage of considering a formalism exhibiting a maximum momentum is that the pressure of the degenerate electrons' gas in not anymore diverging in the high-momentum limit, consequently implying that the gravitational pressure balancing it is always finite as well.